afeeni/MediKey/packages/ui-react/README.md

 # Anima exported react code

-This package was generated automatically with [Anima App](https://www.animaapp.com).
+This prototype was generated with the help [Anima App](https://www.animaapp.com).

 ## Instructions